 CES surveys can collect more insights at key touchpoints such as customer service interactions or customer meetings.
-When a customer communicates with your brand, you can ask them whether it was easy for them to get issues resolved, and if not, what went wrong.
+When a customer communicates with your brand, you can ask them whether it was easy to resolve issues, and, if not, what went wrong.

-A standard CES survey begins with asking customers to rate how much effort it took to get the assistance they needed on a scale of 1-5 or 1-7.
-However, only a scale runs short on collecting deeper insights from your customers.
+A standard CES survey begins by asking customers to rate how much effort it took to get the assistance they needed on a scale of 1-5 or 1-7.
+However, only a scale runs short of collecting deeper insights from your customers.
 If someone gives you a low score, ask them why.
-For this, consider adding a follow-up question in the form of a single choice option or an open-ended question.
+For this, consider adding a follow-up question in the form of a single-choice option or an open-ended question.
 This way, you will identify trends and improve your customer service to provide the best experience.

 Customer Satisfaction (CSAT) Survey

-Customer Satisfaction Surveys measure customer's satisfaction with a specific experience, like customer onboarding, checkout process, sales satisfaction, or after an interaction with customer service.
+Customer Satisfaction Surveys measure customer satisfaction with a specific experience, like customer onboarding, checkout process, sales satisfaction, or after an interaction with customer service.